TarunKakani/smolKernel/README.md

 a flags field: We will not care about this field.
 We will simply set it to zero. a checksum field: the checksum field when added to the fields ‘magic’ and ‘flags’ must give zero.
 (the checksum : magic + flag + checksum should amount to zero)

+<h4>Keyboard support (basic keyboard driver)</h4>
+We communicate with I/O devices using I/O ports.
+These ports are just specific address on the x86's I/O bus, nothing more.

+The read/write operations from these ports are accomplished using specifc instructions built into the processor.
 </p>